eslint/eslint/docs/user-guide/configuring.md

 }
 ```

+### Specifying Target Files to Lint

+If you specified directories with CLI (e.g., `eslint lib`), ESLint searches target files in the directory to lint.
+The target files are `*.js` or the files that match any of `overrides` entries (but exclude entries that are any of `files` end with `*`).

+If you specified the [`--ext`](./command-line-interface#ext) command line option along with directories, the target files are only the files that have specified file extensions regardless of `overrides` entries.

 ## Comments in Configuration Files

 Both the JSON and YAML configuration file formats support comments (`package.json` files should not include them).
 You can use JavaScript-style comments or YAML-style comments in either type of file and ESLint will safely ignore them.
 This allows your configuration files to be more human-friendly.
 For example: